oftn-oswg/DartMark/README.md

 ## Questions?

-DartMark is developed by members of [The ΩF:∅ Foundation](http://oftn.org/).
+DartMark is developed by members of the [ΩF:∅ Working Group](http://wg.oftn.org/).
 Ask in #oftn on Freenode (irc.freenode.net) for support or if you have any questions about the project.

 ## Default keyboard mappings